sourcegraph/about/blogposts/2020/code-search-turned-code-checker.md

 at the time of writing.
 For this flavor of syntactic change, I have a good sense that these are real hits of code that can be improved.

-## Adding more code checks
+## Turning more code checks into search queries

 Because structural search only looks at syntax, it can't yet operate at the level of a tool like `staticcheck`, which knows more about static properties like type information and variable scope to implement checks.
 At the same time, `staticcheck` isn't a search tool, it's an entire toolset that includes a suite of pre-written, high-precision checks that's very effective in certain workflows, like CI.
 The question is not necessarily whether a search tool can achieve parity with a tool like `staticcheck`.
-But given the overlap with now-expressible search queries, it does prompt: how far can we push structural code search to find similarly _actionable_ code checks?
+But given the overlap with now-expressible search queries, I wanted to know how this search workflow stacks
+up: how far can we push structural code search to find similarly _actionable_ code checks?
 I.e., checks that match real cases of code that we can improve.

+### Approach

 So, taking inspiration from `staticcheck`, I wanted to see how many of its checks translate to search queries that I could have high confidence in (i.e., all